-OBJECTIVES

-Situation and Context

-- 1. What is the National Wildland Fire Management Cohesive Strategy (Cohesive Strategy)? - 2.
-What are the primary overarching goals of the Cohesive Strategy? - 3.
-What is the specific role of regional efforts in the Cohesive Strategy? - 4.
-What do you hope to accomplish with this specific workshop?
+OBJEC TIVES Situat ion and Context 1.
+What is the National Wildland Fire Management Cohesive Strategy (Cohesive Strategy)?
+2. What are the primary overarching goals of the Cohesive Strategy?
+3. What is the specific role of regional efforts in the Cohesive Strategy?
+4. What do you hope to accomplish with this specific workshop?
+Guide lines 5.
+What general policies, regulations or laws govern wildland fire management in your area, agency or organization? б.

-Guidelines

-- 5. What general policies, regulations or laws govern wildland fire management in your area, agency or organization? - 6.
 Which of these, if any, have created conflicts among agencies and across lands?
 Which of these have helped create effective collaboration across different agencies?
 Explain briefly.

-Values

-- 7. What broad societal and environmental values have been associated with fire in this region? - 8.
-Briefly characterize how each broad value relates to or is affected by fire. - 9.
-What are the dominant common values or perspectives among agencies?
-What are the dominant conflicts among values or perspectives? - 10.
-Which of these conflicts are exceptionally difficult to address and why?

-Uncertainties

-- 11. What challenges in wildland fire management are created or compounded by lack of knowledge or understanding? - 12.
-What societal or environmental changes or trends could affect wildland fire? - 13.
-Briefly describe the uncertainties associated with these changes or trends that make them difficult to predict.

-Goals and Objectives

-- 14. What broad management goals or priorities exist for this area that relate to wildland fire? - 15.
-Are there more specific goals which are not explicit to wildland fire but may be related (i.e., an historic site with preservation goals for a particular landscape, or a natural area managed for ecosystem process)? - 16.
-How do your goals as stated above relate to the national goals of the Cohesive Strategy?
-Are there additional goals that contribute to the broader national goals? - 1.
-Restoring and maintaining resilient landscapes - 1.1 - 2.
-Creating fire-adapted communities - 2.1 - 3.
-Wildfire Response - 17.
-Which of the above are the highest priorities for completing this assessment and analysis? - For each priority goal, identify contributing objectives, and a range of actions and activities that could meet each objective. - 19.
-Now finalize into an objectives hierarchy.

-Measures for Success (Endpoints)

-- 20. How do you or can you quantify management success in meeting the goals and objectives?
+Value 5 7.
+What broad societal and environmental values have been associated with fire in this region?
+8. Briefly characterize how each broad value relates to or is affected by fire.
+9. What are the dominant common values or perspectives among agencies?
+What are the dominant conflicts among values or perspectives?
+10. Which of these conflicts are exceptionally difficult to address and why?
+Uncer tainties 11.
+What challenges in wildland fire management are created or compounded by lack of knowledge or understanding?
+12. What societal or environmental changes or trends could affect wildland fire?
+13. Briefly describe the uncertainties associated with these changes or trends that make them difficult to predict.
+Goals and Objectives 14.
+What broad management goals or priorities exist for this area that relate to wildland fire?
+15. Are there more specific goals which are not explicit to wildland fire but may be related (i.e., an historic site with preservation goals for a particular landscape, or a natural area managed for ecosystem process)?
+16. How do your goals as stated above relate to the national goals of the Cohesive Strategy?
+Are there additional goals that contribute to the broader national goals?
+1. Restoring and maintaining resilient landscapes 11 12 2.
+Creating fire-adapted communities 2.2 3.
+Wildfire Response Which of the above are the highest priorities for completing this assessment and analysis?
+18. For each priority goal, identify contributing objectives, and a range of actions and activities that could meet each objective.
+19. Now finalize into an objectives hierarchy.
+Meas ures for Success (Endpoints) 20.
+How do you or can you quantify management success in meeting the goals and objectives?
 Identify endpoints or performance measures that could be used to illustrate outcomes.
-For each endpoint, identify the spatial and temporal resolution and units of measure (e.g., dollars, acres, etc). - 21.
+For each endpoint, identify the spatial and temporal resolution and units of measure (e.g., dollars, acres, etc).
 What is the level of acceptability of these endpoints given the range of perspectives and values?

-ALTERNATIVES

-Actions

-22. List the possible broad actions and activities from the objectives section (#).

-Alternatives

-- 23. Identify the combination of actions and activities that best reflects the continuation of current policies and practices. - 24.
-Identify other reasonable combinations of actions and activities (alternatives) that collectively could contribute to long and short-term goals.
-Consider how actions might affect each other with possible cumulative or interactive effects. - 25.
-Are there technical or financial constraints that limit the range of actions and activities that might be pursued?
-Consider how overcoming these barriers might create opportunities for greater success. - Consider how issues vary across the region and where some actions might be more successful than elsewhere.
-If necessary, refine the alternatives to recognize and incorporate spatial variability.
+ALTER NATIVES Action List the possible broad actions and activities from the objectives section (#). atives Identify the combination of actions and activities that best reflects the continuation of current policies and practices.
+24. Identify other reasonable combinations of actions and activities (alternatives) that collectively could contribute to long and short-term goals.
+Consider how actions might affect each other with possible cumulative or interactive effects.
+25. Are there technical or financial constraints that limit the range of actions and activities that might be pursued?
+Consider how overcoming these barriers might create opportunities for greater success.
+26. Consider how issues vary across the region and where some actions might be more successful than elsewhere.
+If 10.50 necessary, refine the alternatives to recognize and incorporate spatial variability.

-APPENDIX F:

-Figure 7.
-Tree mortality in the United States in 2010

-Figure 8.
-National insect and disease risk in 2006
+Comment [JMS87]: Delete Maps

-APPENDIX G: COMMUNICATIONS FRAMEWORK
+APPENDIX F: COMMUNICATIONS FRAMEWORK